Home > Shop > Payment Products > Bullet-proof windows

 Which BR class should I choose?

-The correct BR class depends on the threat assessment, the service environment and the overall system design.
-Share your use case and we will recommend the most appropriate specification.
+Selection depends on the threat assessment, service environment and overall system design.

 Is EN 1063 certification only about the glass?

-EN 1063 classifies glazing, but real performance depends on correct system integration into frames and counter structures.
-That is why project-level specification is important.
+EN 1063 classifies glazing, but real performance depends on correct system integration.

 Can bullet-proof windows be combined with transfer systems and intercoms?

 Yes.
-Bullet-proof windows are often part of a complete protected service counter solution, combined with exchange trays and communication systems.
+They are commonly specified as part of a complete protected service counter solution.

 Need project guidance?

-If you want help specifying bullet-proof windows with EN 1063 certified glazing (BR1–BR7), contact our team via our contact page.
+If you need assistance specifying bullet-proof windows with EN 1063 certified glazing (BR1–BR7), please contact our team via our contact page.